passcod/blook/transcripts/queerly-there-special-01.md

 Similarly, Ron's insecurities about Harry and Hermione's relationship are also debunked.

-However, in the film, Dumbledore asks Harry if he and Hermione are thing.
+However, in the film, Dumbledore asks Harry if he and Hermione are a thing.

 I get that this could be script writers, trying to be real obvious about how platonic Harry and Hermione are, but it's weird to have Dumbledore of all